 Title 42, USC, Chapter 126, “Equal Opportunity for Individuals with Disabilities,” Feb.
 1, 2010 This legislation provides a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.
-See the Equal Opportunity for Individuals with Disabilites Fact Sheet to learn more.
+See the Equal Opportunity for Individuals with Disabilities Fact Sheet to learn more.

 Public Law 93-112, “Rehabilitation Act of 1973,” §504, April 20, 1973 This act protects qualified individuals from discrimination based on their disability, and applies to employers, organizations including public and private schools, and facilities that receive federal funding.
 Section 504 does not apply to military families with special needs living outside the United States and its territories, where Department of Defense facilities and programs overseas are subject to the laws of the host nation.
-See the Section 504: Eligibility and Employment Provisions Fact Sheet to learn more.

 Public Law 101-336, “Americans with Disabilities Act (ADA) of 1990,” July 26, 1990 This act provides for making American society more accessible to people with disabilities by addressing five areas of discrimination: employment, public services, public accommodations, telecommunications and miscellaneous items including the prohibition of coercing.
 See the Americans with Disabilities Act Fact Sheet to learn more.

 Public Law (PL) 108-446, “The Individuals with Disabilities Education Improvement Act,” December 2004 This act guides the provision of early intervention, special education and related services to eligible children with disabilities ages birth through 21.
-See the following to learn more: Early Intervention Services Fact Sheet, Part B of the Individuals with Disabilities Education Act Fact Sheet, and Special Education Fact Sheet.
+See the following to learn more: Early Intervention Services Fact Sheet, Part B of the Individuals with Disabilities Education Act Fact Sheet and Special Education Fact Sheet.

 The Uniform Federal Accessibility Standards These standards are design requirements developed under the Architectural Barriers Act of 1968.
 The act defines “accessible” and requires that buildings and facilities designed, constructed or altered with federal funds be accessible.